 Astonishing, isn’t it?
 A company the size of Procter and Gamble so “off the grid” that a single two-year-old-mention of P&G had maintained our rankings all that time, at that level.
 And sure, we’re pretty great at Search Engine Optimization and this was a classic example of long tail marketing really working, but . . .
 WOW!

 So when that Bounty/Procter & Gamble advertisement showed up on my Nexus 7 Tablet this morning, I was intrigued.
 I followed it.
 And when I got to m.bountytowels.com, I found that the site didn’t work as well as it should have, and that the punch line was that Procter & Gamble was still not selling directly, but instead redirecting people to on-line stores belonging to their retail partners.

-I also found that our search engine optimization for Proctor & Gamble has finally begun to degrade:
+I also found that our search engine optimization for Procter & Gamble has finally begun to degrade:

 And WHACK!
 SEO abounds.
-And I get to tell you about it . . . and have an excuse to tighten up our Proctor and Gamble Search Engine Optimization, all in one move.
+And I get to tell you about it . . . and have an excuse to tighten up our Procter and Gamble Search Engine Optimization, all in one move.

 And you though this stuff was simple.